+ LR-Icons —

 Student loan cancellation

 Student loan cancellation is often used interchangeably with forgiveness and is typically based on a borrower’s job and/or income.
-More recently, cancellation is frequently used in reference to President Biden’s proposed federal student loan debt plan to distinguish it from existing federal student loan forgiveness programs.
+More recently, cancellation was frequently used in reference to President Biden’s proposed federal student loan debt plan to distinguish it from existing federal student loan forgiveness programs.

 Student loan forgiveness